seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 Future extensions planned
 -------------------------

-Although the LLVM Pass Infrastructure is very capable as it stands, and does some nifty stuff, there are things we'd like to add in the future.
+Although the LLVM37 Pass Infrastructure is very capable as it stands, and does some nifty stuff, there are things we'd like to add in the future.
 Here is where we are going:

-.. _writing-an-llvm-pass-SMP:
+.. _writing-an-llvm37-pass-SMP:

-Multithreaded LLVM
+Multithreaded LLVM37
 ^^^^^^^^^^^^^^^^^^

 Multiple CPU machines are becoming more common and compilation can never be